YechengChu/ACDemo/gallery.md

 ## Version 2.0

-There is significant change both in the functionality provided and the appearance of the app.
+- There is significant change in the functionality provided.
+Also, several changes have been made to improve the appearance of the app.

-This version can be downloaded [here](https://github.com/YechengChu/ACDemo/raw/master/ACDemo.apk).
+- This version can be downloaded [here](https://github.com/YechengChu/ACDemo/raw/master/ACDemo.apk).

-:warning: Warning: If your phone already installed __Version 1.0__, please _uninstall_ the app, otherwise it will quit when you trying to do quiz !!!
+- :warning: Warning: If your phone already installed __Version 1.0__, please _uninstall_ the app, otherwise it will quit when you trying to do quiz !!!

 ## Normal Mode / Light Mode (Version 2.0)